 You can access the edit options for each tile by using the tile’s edit icons and the tile’s option menu.
 Note that for smaller tiles, the edit icons are moved to the tile menu itself:

-When you hide the tile’s title, Looker enlarges the visualization to take up the free space:
+When you hide the title of a tile, Looker enlarges the visualization to take up the free space:

 You can display the title again by going into dashboard edit mode and clicking the Show/Hide Title icon: